 Local emerging brands take pride in the economic impact they make on the industry as Fikirte Addis of Yefikir Design tells EDGE in an interview,”. . .it makes a very significant contribution in terms of improving the livelihood of all those found within the value chain; spinners, weavers, crochet makers, embroiderers, designers, etc.”

 EDGE is a platform to connect emerging designers to the industry through exposure, editorial, exhibition, and education.
-EDGE presents emerging designers in it’s EDGE Out of Africa featured content series.
+EDGE presents emerging designers in EDGE Out of Africa featured content series.
 The series includes interviews, videos, sustainable fashion, and related links.

 Feature Image: Yefikir Design | photo: Kyle Lamere